imatw4r/dice-handler/README.md

 # Guidelines

  - use `Python 3.8` or newer
- - use `Django` & `DRF` - don't reinvent wheel ;)
+ - use `Django` & `DRF` - don't reinvent a wheel ;)
+ - if you think that another framework is perfect tool for this job - use it
  - follow Python standards and good practices
  - remember to implement `unit` and `integration tests` for any code you write (`pytest` is recommended)
  - check your code with `flake8` before submitting the solution
  - include a `README.md` file with instructions for running the application and its tests
  - please use `Docker` and `docker-compose`
- - check if your solution meets our basic expectations of correctness with included `e2e-docker-compose.yaml` file
+ - check if your solution meets our basic expectations of correctness with included `e2e-docker-compose.yml` file
+ - if you can point us to your solution deployed directly from git repository to one of cloud services it will be awsome